Philippine official praises China’s ruling Communist Party

-BEIJING (AP) — The Philippine foreign secretary has heaped praise on China’s ruling Communist Party during a visit to Beijing, underscoring the growing distance between the Philippines and the United States.
+BEIJING (AP) — The Philippine foreign secretary heaped praise on China’s ruling Communist Party during a visit to Beijing on Wednesday, underscoring the growing distance between the Philippines and its ally partner the United States as China’s regional political and economic influence rises.

-Teodoro Locsin said Wednesday that China’s authoritarian one-party system has provided opportunities for developing economies to grow and given momentum for improvement that Western democracies lack.
+Teodoro Locsin said that China’s authoritarian one-party system has provided opportunities for developing economies to grow and given them momentum for improvement that Western democracies currently lack.

+“Without the new China there will be no prospect whatsoever for the developing world to grow into emerging economies,” Locsin said.

+“We would still be as we were throughout the second half of the last century.
+We were at the mercy of Western markets which on a whim can turn us away as they did throughout the post- and neo-colonial period.”

 Locsin said the Chinese Communist Party is supplying direction that “no other institution anywhere in the world could.”

-Philippine President Rodrigo Duterte has frequently criticized his county’s alliance with the U.S.
+The secretary’s remarks reflected sentiment in the Cabinet of Philippine President Rodrigo Duterte, who has frequently praised China and criticized his county’s long-standing alliance with the U.S.

 Earlier this month, the Philippine defense secretary said his country’s defense treaty with the U.S. needs to be re-examined, bringing expressions of concern from Washington.

-China and the Philippines have competing claims to territory in the economically and strategically crucial South China Sea.
+The newfound goodwill comes despite the fact that China and the Philippines have competing claims to territory in the economically and strategically crucial South China Sea.
+The Philippines has been successful at international arbitration to contest China’s claim to virtually the entire crucial waterway, but Beijing has ignored the ruling.

+Speaking at the same occasion Wednesday, Chinese Foreign Minister Wang Yi ignored concerns over such disputes, calling China and the Philippines “friendly brothers” and “trusty friends.”

+“The cooperation between the two countries … brings more benefits to the people from two countries.
+It also contributes to the peace and stability of the region,” Wang said.